Great Court, Trinity College, Cambridge: Caucus Race

 A less structured event, the Caucus Race, occurs during the summer long vacation when undergraduates who have summer courses gather all around Great Court just before two o'clock dressed in their academic robes.
 Great Court is divided into six rectangular lawns and the objective of the race is to circumnavigate all six individually and in all their combinations, which requires a mathematical brain to plan well, and end at the fountain.
 The entry fee is a pint of beer.
 As soon as the clock starts to strike everyone starts running around whatever route they have chosen, much to the consternation of the tourists.
 On reaching the fountain everyone gets a prize of a pint of beer.
 It has been done in 14 minutes but that is exceptional.

-The chapel
+Chapel

 The final part of the court is completed by the chapel, begun by Mary I in 1554 in memory of her father.
 The ante-chapel contains statues of many famous Trinity men, including Roubiliac's sculpture of Isaac Newton, Thomas Woolner's piece of William Whewell and the altarpiece is Benjamin West's St Michael and the Devil.

-The chapel contains a fine organ built by the Swiss firm of Metzler in 1975—one of only two instruments by this respected maker in Great Britain.
+The chapel contains a fine organ built by the Swiss firm of Metzler in 1975 — one of only two instruments by this respected maker in Great Britain.
 It is contained within the restored late seventeenth-century case built by perhaps England's most famous organ builder "Father" Smith.
 The Metzler organ incorporates some surviving pipes from this instrument.